iNavFlight/inav/docs/Geozones.md

 ## Additional Settings
 - In the Advanced Tuning Panel you will find additional global settings for Geozones
   ![image](https://github.com/user-attachments/assets/db567521-e256-4fb6-8ca6-6e6b8b57d7a9)
-  - Detection Distance: Defines at what distance a Geozone will be shown as a System Message if a breach is imminent
+  - Detection Distance: Defines at what distance a Geozone will be shown as a System Message if a breach is imminent.
   - Avoid Altitude Range: When the Aircraft approaches a NFZ that has a upper limit (can be overflown at higher altitude), INAV will climb above the Zone automatically if the altitude difference between Zone ceiling and current Aircraft altitude is less, than this value.
 For fixed wing, you need to consider how steep the possible climb angle is.
   - Safe Altitude Distance: Vertical safety margin to avoid a ceiling or floor altitude breach at high vertical speed.
 If your FZ Ceiling is at 100m and this value set to 10m, the aircraft will not allow you to fly above 90m and descents if the Aircraft overshoots.
-  - Safehome as Inclusive: Defines every Safehome location as a circular Inclusive zone with the radius of `safehome_max_distance` to allow a FZ at ground altitude (For Landings) if the general FZ around it might have a minimum altitude
+  - Safehome as Inclusive: Defines every Safehome location as a circular Inclusive zone with the radius of `safehome_max_distance` to allow a FZ at ground altitude (For Landings) if the general FZ around it might have a minimum altitude.
   - Safehome Zone Action: Defines the action on zone breach if Safehome is enabled as inclusive.
 This is helpful for flying fields with distance or altitude restrictions for LOS Pilots.
-  - Multirotor Stop Distance: Distance from the Border a Multirotor will stop, if the Fence Action is Avoid or Loiter (For fixed wings, this will be calculated from the Loiter-Radius of the Plane)
+  - Multirotor Stop Distance: Distance from the Border a Multirotor will stop, if the Fence Action is Avoid or Loiter (For fixed wings, this will be calculated from the Loiter-Radius of the Plane).
   - No Way Home Action: If RTH can not find a possible route in FS or RTH modes, the Aircraft will either emergency land or fly straight back home and ignores NFZ.

 ## Functions and Behaviors